shreejala-gurzu/react-native-image-viewing/README.md

 ## Contributing

-To start contributing clone this repo and then run inside `react-native-image-viewing` folder:
+To start contributing clone this repo and then run inside `custom-image-viewing` folder:

 ```bash
 yarn